yuhonghong66/SimpleSeq2Seq/README.md

 ![Demo](https://github.com/OnizukaLab/SimpleSeq2Seq/blob/master/data/s2s_sample.gif?raw=true)

-These scripts use the corpus; pairs of sentences.

 In this experiment, we train the seq2seq model with movie dialogs from the [Cornell Movie-Dialogs Corpus][cornell].
-You can get a conversation corpus from the data through the use of `cornell_corpus.py`.
+You can get this conversation corpus using `cornell_corpus.py`.
-The data is located in `./data/pair_corpus.txt` when you run its script.
+The data will be placed in `./data/pair_corpus.txt` when you run its script.

-If you want to learn own corpus, you should create file has the following format.
+If you want to train the model using your own corpus, you should create file with the following format.

     <post_sentence><TAB><comment_sentence>

-A sentence in the second column is reply to a sentence in the first column when you use it as a conversation corpus.
+A sentence in the second column is the reply to a sentence in the first column when you use it as a conversation corpus.
-If you use it as a parallel corpus, a sentence in the second column is a translation result towards a sentence in the first column.
+If you use it as a parallel corpus, a sentence in the second column is a translation of the sentence in the first column.
 These sentences have to be separated by TAB.
-This file should be located in `./data/pair_corpus.txt` (i.e. the same name).
+This corpus should be placed in `./data/pair_corpus.txt` (i.e. the same name).

 [cornell]: https://people.mpi-sws.org/~cristian/Cornell_Movie-Dialogs_Corpus.html "cornell"